jordanorelli/procmon/README.md

 import "C"
 ```

-Any lines starting with `#cgo` indicate compiler directives.
-These are passed
+Any lines starting with `#cgo` indicate cgo directives.
+These are passed to the
-to the cgo tool and are used to invoke the necessary compiler and linker.
-We
+cgo tool and are used to invoke the necessary compiler and linker.
+We use these
-use this flags to indicate that we want to invoke the Objective-C compiler and
+flags to indicate that we want to invoke the Objective-C compiler and link
-link agains the AppKit framework.
+agains the AppKit framework.

 The other lines in this comment, that is, the lines that do _not_ begin with
-`#cgo` are passed to the C compiler as if thy were in a C header file.
-This is
+`#cgo`, are passed to the C compiler as if thy were in a C header file.
+For our
-where we `#include "procmon.h"`, the C header file for the C code that we want
+project, that is just one line: the line that includes `procmon.h`, the header
-to invoke.
+file for the C code that we want to access.

 Down in the Go program's `main` function, we spawn a goroutine to listen on a
 channel for changes: